 Emergency Medical Dispatcher Education Requirements and Career Info

-Emergency Medical Dispatchers (EMDs) answer emergency medical calls and are trained to assess the situation, instruct the caller in basic lifesaving procedures and prioritize medical response personnel.
-Certification and education requirements for EMDs vary by state, but specialized training is necessary.
+Emergency medical dispatchers (EMDs) answer emergency calls from the public and are trained to assess the situation, instruct the caller in basic lifesaving procedures and prioritize medical response personnel.
+Certification and education requirements for EMDs vary by state and employer, but completion of an approved postsecondary training is usually required.
+These programs are found at public and private schools and typically combine classroom and on-the-job training.
+Many jurisdictions call for continuing education courses to keep skills updated.

 Emergency Medical Dispatcher Education Requirements